maihd/lite/README.md

 or on Windows using the `build.bat` script *([MinGW](https://nuwen.net/mingw.html) is required)*.
 Note that the project does not need to be rebuilt if you are only making changes to the Lua portion of the code.

+## Building with premake5
+- Running `premake5 <toolchain>` (gmake, XCode, Visual Studio, `premake5 --help` for more details)
+- Open/build with your selection toolchain
+- Open build folder if in debug mode, root location if in release mode

 ## Contributing
 Any additional functionality that can be added through a plugin should be done